 - a.
 The Inter-Residence Hall Committee (IRHC) is comprised of residence hall full-time and part-time staff members and residents of each residence hall.
 The chair of the committee is appointed by the Executive Director of Housing and Residence Life.
-The IRHC is responsible for adjudicating cases resulting from violations of the residence hall rules and regulations, which may include: (see Resident Student Handbook) - i.
+The IRHC is responsible for adjudicating cases resulting from violations of the residence hall rules and regulations, which may include: (see Resident Student Handbook)

+- i.
 Roommate Disputes

 - ii.
+Housing Violations

-Housing Violations - iii.
+- iii.
 Illegal Visitation

-NOTE: Cases of a more serious nature may be referred to the Associate Vice President for Student Affairs and Dean of Students Office.
+NOTE: Cases of a more serious nature may be referred to the Vice President for Student Affairs or designee.

-- 3. Appeals Committee (appeals from the administrative hearing or Student Affairs Disciplinary Committee) - a.
-The Appeals Committee is responsible for adjudicating only those cases, which have been granted an appeal by the Associate Vice President for Student Affairs and Dean of Students.
+- 3. Appeals Committee (appeals from the administrative hearing or Student Affairs Conduct Committee) - a.
+The Appeals Committee is responsible for adjudicating only those cases, which have been granted an appeal by the Vice President for Student Affairs or designee.
 Appeals are granted on the basis of a substantial violation of the hearing procedure or new evidence, witnesses, or facts. - b.
-The Appeals Committee membership is comprised of the Associate Vice President for Student Affairs and Dean of Students, two staff members and one student.
+The Appeals Committee membership is comprised of the Vice President for Student Affairs or designee, two staff members and one student.
 Decisions of the Appeals Committee are made by a simple majority vote. - c.
 Appeals may also be assigned to an administrative hearing officer for review.